Domain-specific language: Metacompilers

-Complementing language-oriented programming, as well as all other forms of domain-specific languages, are the class of compiler writing tools called metacompilers.
-A metacompiler is not only useful for generating parsers and code generators for domain-specific languages, but a metacompiler itself compiles a domain-specific metalanguage specifically designed for the domain of metaprogramming.
+Complementing language-oriented programming, and all other forms of domain-specific languages, are the class of compiler writing tools called metacompilers.
+Such compiler is useful for generating parsers and code generators for domain-specific languages, and a metacompiler compiles a domain-specific metalanguage specifically designed for the domain of metaprogramming.

 Besides parsing domain-specific languages, metacompilers are useful for generating a wide range of software engineering and analysis tools.
 The meta-compiler methodology is often found in program transformation systems.

-Metacompilers that played a significant role in both computer science and the computer industry include Meta-II, and its descendant TreeMeta.
+Metacompilers that played a significant role in both computer science and the computer industry include META II, and its descendant TreeMeta.

 Unreal Engine before version 4 and other games

-Unreal and Unreal Tournament unveiled a language called UnrealScript.
-This allowed for rapid development of modifications compared to the competitor Quake (using the Id Tech 2 engine).
+Unreal and Unreal Tournament unveiled a language named UnrealScript.
+This allowed rapid development of modifications relative to the competitor Quake (using the Id Tech 2 engine).
 The Id Tech engine used standard C code meaning C had to be learned and properly applied, while UnrealScript was optimized for ease of use and efficiency.
 Similarly, more recent games have introduced their own specific languages for development.
 One more common example is Lua for scripting.